-As part of its social responsibility, Ipsos is committed to international compliance with data protection laws, regulation and rules.
-This data protection policy ("Policy" or "Data Protection Policy") applies worldwide to the Ipsos Group and is based on globally accepted basic principles on data protection.
-This Policy adopts the fundamental principles of the EU's General Data Protection Regulation ("GDPR") as the minimum standard to which Ipsos Group, its employees and suppliers will have to adhere.
+As part of its social responsibility, Ipsos Nigeria Limited ("Ipsos" or "Ipsos Nigeria") is committed to national and international compliance with data protection laws, regulation and rules.
+This privacy & data protection policy ("Policy" or "Data Protection Policy") applies to Ipsos Nigeria Ltd and is based on globally accepted basic principles on data protection.
+This Policy adopts the fundamental principles of the Nigerian Data Protection Regulation 2019 (NDPR) as the minimum standard to which Ipsos, its employees and suppliers must adhere.

-Ipsos depends on the collection and analysis of information about living individuals ("Data Subjects") to carry out its market research and associated business.
+Ipsos depends on the collection and analysis of information about natural persons ("Data Subjects") to carry out its market research and associated business.
 Maintaining respondents' and the public's confidence requires that respondents do not suffer direct adverse consequences, risk or harm as a result of providing Ipsos with their information or their Personal Data (for a definition and explanation of this term and other capitalised terms, please see the Glossary) being processed for Ipsos's business purposes.
 The information may be obtained from any kind of individual or organisation.